Home Up Inductor Spice Model

 Lower optimum L/D ratios (near unity) appear in systems where higher amounts of external capacitance load the system.
 Two examples would be amplifier tank circuits or large antennas with considerable loading capacitance beyond the coil.
 Another way to view this is by resonant frequencies.
 Form factor moves closer to 1:1 when an inductor is operated far below its natural self-resonant frequency.

-Higher optimum L/D ratios (up to 4:1) occur when capacitance values external to the coil are reduced.
+Higher optimum L/D ratios (up to 4:1 or more) occur when capacitance values external to the coil are reduced.
 Small mobile antennas without hats, especially top-loaded antennas, require longer form factors.
 Such systems operate the inductor closer to its self (parallel) resonant frequency.

 The Reason Optimum Form Factors Vary

-The underlying reason for change in optimum form factor with external circuit impedance rests almost entirely on inductor stray capacitance and mutual coupling between turns.
+As mentioned earlier, the underlying reason for change in optimum form factor in systems with different external circuit impedances rests almost entirely in the inductor stray capacitance and the mutual coupling between turns.

-In such a system designers can place turns closer together, increasing mutual coupling or flux linkage from turn-to-turn.
-Since external capacitance causes most of the circulating currents, any increase in inductor distributed capacitance has little effect on the system.
-It becomes most important to reduce wire resistance by minimizing wire length.
+In a low impedance system designers can place turns closer together, increasing mutual coupling or flux linkage from turn-to-turn.
+Since external capacitance generally is large, any increase in inductor distributed capacitance will have very little effect on the system.
+The most important goal is to reduce wire resistance by minimizing wire length.
 Dielectrics around the conductors have little effect on Q, because increases in capacitance caused by replacing air with a dielectric has little effect on the overall circulating currents.
+The type of form (solid core or air) and materials used in the form or insulation on the wire are far from critical because the electric field around the coil is very small.

 When external capacitance is reduced, the coil ends must be increasingly separated from each other.
 The form factor chosen must reduce coil diameter while increasing length.
 In high impedance (reactance) systems, reducing capacitance improves component Q in spite of the resistance penalty resulting from increased conductor length required in long form factors.